 The most likely candidate appears to be none other than the American Gail Borden (1801-1874), who in the 1850s experimented with ways to evaporate milk.
 At the beginning of his work, in 1851, he refined a process permitting powdered milk.
 Some sources give the exact date as 31 January 1851; others vary the date to 1855 or 1856, though that is more likely their confusing the date with the year he patented his process for condensed milk.

 The first North American manufacturer is sometimes given to be the Brownsville Cheese Company in Brownsville, Ontario, Canada, starting production in 1903.
 In 1909 they switched to using a spray and hot rollers system.

 Powdered milk production began in Japan in 1917, mostly for use with infants.

 Literature & Lore

-Mormons in Utah are very big on Powdered Milk.
-The Church recommends that families keep it as part of their emergency storage, and the State University has offered courses in cooking with Powdered Milk.
+Members of the Church of Latter Day Saints (Mormons) in Utah are very big on powdered milk.
+The Church recommends that families keep it as part of their emergency storage, and Utah State University Extension Service has offered courses in cooking with powdered milk.